textpattern/textpattern.github.io/themes/front-end-themes.md

 ![Theme menu selection](https://docs.textpattern.com/img/theme-menu-selection.png)

 You will remain in that different theme context as you browse between the assets panels.
-You can switch context like that at any time via any assets panel, or by returning to the Themes panel and clicking a number link for a given theme’s assets, as described above.
+You can switch theme context again at any time from any assets panel by using the Themes menu again, or by returning to the Themes panel and clicking a number link for a given theme’s assets, as described above.

 [^themebox]: The box does not appear in assets panels when the Themes panel only has one theme.

+### Themes to sections preview

+(Forthcoming)

-## Sections association to themes
+## Assigning themes to sections

-When you are ready to apply your theme and see how it looks on the front-side, you need to associate it to sections that are setup and ready to go.
+When you are ready to apply your theme and see how it looks on the front-side, you need to assign it to one or more [sections](https://docs.textpattern.com/administration/sections-panel) that are setup and ready to go.
+It’s assumed here that your sections *are* ready to go, so focus is on the assigning part.
 How you do this might depend on what your theme objectives are.

 ### Same structure; different theme